AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: Discussion

 \subsection{Limitations}

-Our assets are procedurally generated rather than scanned from real objects, which may introduce systematic biases in geometry and material accuracy relative to photogrammetric datasets such as GSO.
-While we cover 11 top-level categories and 476 subcategories, the distribution is non-uniform, and fine-grained subcategories (for example, specific vehicle types) have limited representation; 23 subcategories contain only a single asset each (Figure~\ref{fig:category_histogram}), which is adequate for taxonomic breadth but insufficient for subcategory-level generative training.
-Our PBR encoding is restricted to Normal and Roughness maps, so full BRDF phenomena such as subsurface scattering and anisotropy are not captured.
-Absolute SPS is bounded by how tightly a category-level interval characterises the category: broad categories like Vehicle (bicycles through trucks) score lower than tight categories like Seating even when per-subcategory scale is accurate, so the limitation is in the evaluator's resolution, not the asset.
-CLIP, which we use as a cross-modal evaluator in \S\ref{sec:clip_coherence}, has well-documented failure modes in compositional reasoning, counting, and fine-grained attributes; cross-modal scores should be interpreted relatively, not absolutely.
-Finally, the textual metadata is English-only.
-Metric dimensions are estimated by an LLM rather than measured from physical objects, and although our SPS validation (\S\ref{sec:scale_plausibility}) shows high plausibility rates, edge cases remain for unusual or ambiguous objects.
+\textbf{Dataset.} Assets are procedurally generated rather than scanned, which may introduce systematic biases in geometry and material accuracy relative to photogrammetric resources such as GSO.
+Coverage spans 10 top-level themes and 476 subcategories but is non-uniform: 23 subcategories contain only a single asset (Figure~\ref{fig:category_histogram}), adequate for taxonomic breadth but insufficient for subcategory-level generative training.
+PBR encoding is limited to Normal and Roughness maps, omitting full-BRDF phenomena such as subsurface scattering and anisotropy.
+Metric dimensions are LLM-estimated rather than physically measured; SPS validation (\S\ref{sec:scale_plausibility}) confirms high plausibility rates, but unusual or ambiguous objects remain edge cases.
+Textual metadata is English only.

+\textbf{Evaluation.} Two evaluator-level caveats apply.
+Absolute SPS is bounded by category-level interval breadth: broad categories such as Vehicle score lower than tight ones such as Seating even when per-subcategory scale is plausible, so the constraint is in the evaluator's resolution rather than the asset.
+CLIP cross-modal scores should be read relatively because CLIP has known weaknesses in compositional reasoning, counting, and fine-grained attributes.
+The scene-composition study is a qualitative case study ($N{=}6$ scenes per pack) with overlapping standard deviations and a single-VLM perceptual scorer; format-conversion artefacts also inflate Objaverse Matched variance, an engineering issue resolvable with stronger transform baking rather than a source property.